 Ultrasonic microphone jammers, do they really work?

-It’s a question I get asked occasionally when one of our clients sees one of these devices being advertised on the internet.
+It’s a question we get asked occasionally when one of our clients sees one of these devices being advertised on the internet.
 Who can blame them for asking?
 The ads claim they can stop microphones from working properly.
 Instant privacy from electronic eavesdroppers, and anyone who is attempting to record your conversations.
 Finally, Kryptonite for microphones!?!?
 Wow, how does that work?

 The explanation is really simple:

 - These ultrasonic microphone jammers have multiple speakers.

 - Think of them as powerful audio amplifiers pumping out sound… VERY loud sound.

 - That sound is comprised of two different frequencies (sometimes more) coming at you, all at the same time.

 - In some ultrasonic microphone jammers the frequencies vary, just to make the final waveform more complex.
 Ooh, tricky!

 - Humans can’t perceive these sounds because they are above the human hearing range, thus they are called ultrasound.
 Some animals can, however.
 Think dog whistle and bats.

 - Now the science… When frequencies mix in a non-linear way, such as in a microphone, they create new frequencies—by adding and subtracting their frequencies.